isomerpages/govtech-gobusiness-main/_govt-e-services/03-licences-and-permits.md

 ---
-title: Casinos
+title: Licences and Permits
-permalink: /govt-e-services/casinos/
+permalink: /govt-e-services/licences-and-permits/
 ---

-#### List of Casinos related e-Services
+#### Licences and Permits

 | **No** | **Agency** | **e-Service Name** |
 | -- | -- | -- |